TeddyRandby/cgab/README.md

 - Dependencies
 - Installation
 ### Language Tour
-Programs are data, and data implies values.
-LISPs (such as clojure) mean this literally - 'code' is a *data structure* that can be manipulated by *other code* Smalltalk and Self are message-oriented.
-Values receive messages, which determines behavior.
+Programs are data.
+LISPs (such as the aforementioned Clojure) take this literally - code is a *data structure* that can be manipulated by *other code*.
-Gab attempts to marry these two ideas.
+Smalltalk and Self are message-oriented.
+Code is composed of values and messages.
+Values receive messages, and behavior emerges.
+Gab takes inspiration from these two ideas.
 Here is some example code:
 ```gab
     'Hello world!' :print
 ```